 In addition to reimbursement for services, SBHCs are also funded by county funds, private and government grants, contributions from the school district, subsidies from the sponsoring organization, and donations.

 Federal health care reform has also provided a critical financial boost for SBHCs.
-The law outlines $200 million over four years for the construction of and equipment for SBHCs.
-It is the first time in history that there is a dedicated federal funding stream specifically SBHCs.
-In the first round of grants, which were awarded in July 2011, $14 million went to more than 40 SBHCs in California.
+The law outlined $200 million over four years for the construction of and equipment for SBHCs.
+It was the first time in history that SBHCs received a dedicated federal funding stream.
+Between 2011 and 2012, California received $30 million through 70 grants to build and expand SBHCs.

 For a more detailed look at how SBHCs are funded, check out our Funding section.